DataDog/integrations-core/snmp/README.md

 <b>Note</b>: The following features are in beta.
 </div>

-The Datadog SNMP check scans a provided subnet, Autodiscovers network devices, and collects metrics using Datadog's sysOID mapped device profiles.
+The Datadog SNMP check auto-discovers network devices on a provided subnet, and collects metrics using Datadog's sysOID mapped device profiles.

 Edit the subnet, SNMP version, and profiles in the `snmp.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample snmp.d/conf.yaml][3] for all available configuration options.